The Ponds

 The Ponds has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects likely impacting this area.
+AreaSearch has identified 14 projects that may impact the area.
 Notable projects include The Ponds High School Upgrade, CASA at Sapphire Estate, Tallawong Public School, and Reserve Embellishment - Tallawong Reserve and Rosenthal Park.
-Below is a list of those most relevant.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.